 On your first day of work at a new job, you most likely completed a W-4 Form.
 Also known as an Employee’s Withholding Certificate, the W-4 instructs your payroll company how much federal tax should be withheld from each paycheck.
 With this form, the IRS is basically saying, “Help us estimate how much you will owe in federal taxes so you can pay throughout the year to avoid a massive tax bill next April.”

-General Rule: Adjust your allowances when major life changes occur (i.e. marriage, baby, death of spouse, additional jobs or side gigs) OR if your refund or tax bill is significantly higher than the previous year.
+General Rule: Complete a new W-4 form whenever major life changes occur (i.e. marriage, baby, death of spouse, additional jobs or side gigs) OR if your refund or tax bill is significantly higher than the previous year.
 In short, you can fill out a new W-4 form any time you need to make an adjustment.

 So how do taxes work?
 To begin, it’s helpful to know which tax line items are most often found on a paycheck.
 I’ve listed them here (with more detail below):